0Viox0/VioxNvimConfig/README.md

 ### Additional info:

-if you would like to install java, then you would want to look at ftplugin/java.lua to know where to install all java stuff
+* if you would like to install java, then you would want to look at ftplugin/java.lua to know where to install all java stuff

+* there is support for .net, but you need .net sdk and onmisharp lsp